-What does it mean to be fully vaccinated?
+What does it mean to "up-to-date" on COVID-19 vaccinations?

 Penn will accept those vaccines that have been “pre-qualified” or authorized for “Emergency Use Listing” (EUL) by the World Health Organization (WHO) evaluation process.
-As of July 13, that list includes:
+As of July 27, 2022, that list includes:

 - Johnson & Johnson/Janssen